-2. Basic interest in the study of the Public administration and theories of motivation and leadership motivation and reactisms Course Objectives 1.To set the learner's tone towards learning Administration 2.
-To introduce the concept of Public administration and certain basic technicalities to the learners 3.
-To recognize the newer developments in the field of Public Administration 4.
-To value the significance of the Public Administration 5.To understand the of issues of administrative concern, basic principles and theories of organization 6.
-To understand the various theories of motivation and leadership
+2. Basic interest in the study of the Public administration and theories of motivation and leadership

+1. To set the learner's tone towards learning Administration

+2. To introduce the concept of Public administration and certain basic technicalities to the learners

+3. To recognize the newer developments in the field of Public Administration

+4. To value the significance of the Public Administration

+5.To understand the of issues of administrative concern, basic principles and theories of organization

+6. To understand the various theories of motivation and leadership

 Course Content Unit No. Content Lectures 1 1: Introduction to Public Administration 1.1 Meaning, Scope and Significance 1.2 Evolution of Public Administration as a Discipline 1.3 Public Administration in the Age of Liberalisation, Privatisation and Globalisation 12 2 2.
 Theories of Administration 2.1 Scientific Management Theory- F.W.
-Taylor 2.2 Bureaucratic Theory- Max Weber 2.3 Human Relations Theory- Elton Mayo 10 3 3.
-Basic Principles and Theories of Organisation 3.1 Hierarchy, Delegation, Centralisation- Decentralisation 3.2 Motivation Theories- McGregor, McClelland 3.3 Leadership Theories- Trait theory, Contingency theory 12 4 4.
+Taylor 2.2 Bureaucratic Theory- Max Weber 2.3 Human Relations Theory- Elton Mayo 10 3 Basic Principles and Theories of Organisation Hierarchy, Delegation, Centralisation- Decentralisation Motivation Theories- McGregor, McClelland Leadership Theories- Trait theory, Contingency theory 12 4 4.
 Contemporary Techniques and Practices in Administration 4.1 Good Governance 4.2 E-Governance 4.3 Public-Private Partnership (PPP) 11 Total No. of Lectures 45

-Vice-Chancellor Nominee -Dr. Harshad Bhosale
+Vice-Chancellor Nominee - Dr. Harshad Bhosale